fasalmbt/cliurdu/README.md

 # cliurdu

-An urdu dictionary on cli
+An urdu dictionary utility on cli.

+`This repository is made for the purpose of personal use`